Optiplexed/Hackathon-Project/README.md

 # Hackathon-Project

-This is our Hackathon Project that we worked on to help with woman's empowerment.
-This is a program that allows the user to input some values in the commandline and then
+We are Freshman Virginia Tech Students participating in our first hackathon.
+The goal of our project is to help with woman's empowerment, especially in fields of S.T.E.M. where adanced programming tools are needed to assit with robotics work.
+To aid in this process, we made a program that permits the user to enter a series of joint angles and see the result of their work on a separate GUI window.

 <h4> Controls:</h4>